About Writers Resist

 Candice has an MFA in Creative Writing and advanced training in trauma-therapy.
 As an ardent feminist, her mixed-race background (Egyptian/French) and the prejudices she’s experienced as a BIPOC, queer immigrant impact her ongoing intention to be the change she wants to see.

 Candice freelances with Indie Blu(e) Publishing (feminist micro-press) as their Senior Editor; Raw Earth Ink, Queer Ink (supporting emerging Indian LGBTQi+ authors); Tint Journal (writer in translation); The Pine Cone Review, Parcham Magazine (India) and LitFoxBooks.
-She has judged The Northwind Writing Award for the last two years and regularly writes for World Literature Today, Different Truths, Borderless and others.
+She has been asked to co-judge the Silver River Poetry Award 2025 with River Paw Press, she has judged The Northwind Writing Award for the last two years, and she regularly writes for World Literature Today, Different Truths, Borderless and others.
 Candice is the author several poetry collections and her debut novel, The Cruelty, based upon the legacy of sexual violence, is publishing Fall 2025 (FlowerSong Press).

 Kit-Bacon Gressitt